SeisSol/precomputed-seissol/README.md

 We used a hotfix-branch to compute this reference.
 Reference computed on July 20, with commit `1728b83a`.

+## TPV5-nuc
+This is a poroelastic version of TPV5.
+The rupture is nucleated by a fluid pressure pertubation at the initial time.
+Reference computed on June 27, 2023 with commit `2752c6d9`.

 ## TPV6
 Reference computed on July 15 2022, with commit `153338af`.